-Les Nelson's research is about understanding the technical demands made by changing social practices.
-Social changes influence individuals, who make demands at the computer interface, which in turn impacts the underlying technical infrastructures these rely on.
-Current work has involved following this change process as it applies to emerging social media technology.
 Les joined PARC to study and improve information-sharing and collaboration-support tools used in system engineering practices.
-His involvement with Xerox goes back to 1995, where his work in human-computer interaction led to two products, 20 patents, and many publications in social computing, mobile computing, and tangible computing.
+In 1995 his work in human-computer interaction led to two products, 20 patents, and many publications in social computing, mobile computing, and tangible computing.
 Before that, Les worked for Lockheed's R&D on a variety of projects in systems and software engineering for very large systems, software reengineering, and software reuse.
 Les began his corporate life with IBM as a software engineer on large-scale, mission-critical, real-time systems.

 Les received an M.S. in Computer Science -- focusing on mathematical programming and systems science -- from the University of Wisconsin in Madison and an undergraduate degree in Mathematics and Computing from Trinity College.
 Les was recognized as a Senior Member of the Association of Computing Machinery in 2009.